freaktechnik/WebOfTXT/README.md

 Run `./build.sh` to generate a zip file that can then be installed on the TXT via web UI.
 This expects there to be a python 3 binary called `python3` to download all necessary dependencies.

+## Quirks

+- Inputs are refreshed approximately every second, this may lead to flicker on consumers (the official Mozilla gateway for example).
+- Stopping and re-starting the server may not behave properly and errors will not be surfaced.
+- Configuration of inputs and outputs is not persisted.